RV Air Conditioning Troubleshooting Guide

 Resetting an RV air conditioner involves a few simple steps.
 First, turn off the unit and unplug it from its power source.
 Wait for about 10 minutes to allow the system to reset.

-This is a basic guide on “How do you reset an RV air conditioner?”, but always remember each model may have different procedures and safety measures.
+This is an essential guide on “How do you reset an RV air conditioner?” but remember that each model may have different procedures and safety measures.

 How to determine if your AC unit has gone bad

-First of all, you need to determine whether your whole AC unit has gone bad or not.
-If this is the case, then your only option would be to just replace it with a new AC.
-But if there are some specific components that have malfunctioned, then you’d just need to replace them to get your RV’s AC working.
+First of all, you need to determine whether your whole AC unit has gone wrong or not.
+If this is the case, your only option is to replace it with a new AC.
+But if some specific components malfunction, you’d need to replace them to get your RV’s AC working.

-To determine what is actually wrong with your AC, you need to troubleshoot it.
+To determine what is wrong with your AC, you must troubleshoot it.
 Here’s the step-by-step process of how to do it.

-If your AC isn’t reacting at all when you try to switch it on, you will need to check if it gets power.
-First off, have a look at your 12V panel and check the condition of the fuse and whether the breaker has tripped or not.
+If your AC isn’t reacting when you try to switch it on, you must check if it gets power.
+First, look at your 12V panel and check the condition of the fuse and whether the breaker has tripped.

-If you run a thermostat with your AC unit, check it as well.
-Thermostats run on 12V, so if your thermostat doesn’t work, then it is likely that the 12V power is bad.
-And that’s a whole other issue that needs resolving.
+If you run a thermostat with your AC unit, check it also.
+Thermostats run on 12V, so if your thermostat doesn’t work, then it is likely that the 12V power is terrible.
+And that’s another issue that needs resolving.

-One other thing that might have happened is that the fuse or the breaker shut off.
-This may happen if the power supply of the camping grounds is too weak to provide your AC unit with power.
+Another thing that might have happened is that the fuse or the breaker shut off.
+This may occur if the power supply of the camping grounds is too weak to provide your AC unit with power.

-Back in the day, many campgrounds had 15A power poles, which sometimes were too weak to provide sufficient power for AC units.
+Back then, many campgrounds had 15A power poles, sometimes too weak to provide sufficient power for AC units.
 Nowadays, campgrounds usually provide 50A service for modern AC systems, so lack of power shouldn’t be a problem.

-If you find that your power delivery is all okay, it’s time to test the AC itself.
+If your power delivery is all okay, it’s time to test the AC itself.
 But if there are any problems with your power source, you will need to resolve them first.

 Check the capacitors

-If the AC unit’s fan or compressor doesn’t start, it is possible that the starting capacitor is at fault.
-A bad capacitor has a number of symptoms:
+If the AC unit’s fan or compressor doesn’t start, the starting capacitor may be at fault.
+A lousy capacitor has several symptoms:

 - The AC unit hums and tries to start.